JBtallgrass/MechaCar_Statistical_Analysis/README.md

   * Is the slope of the linear model considered to be zero?
 Why or why not?

   * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+# Create Visualizations for the Trip Analysis
+ ! []

+# T-Tests on Suspension Coils

+# Design a Study Comparing the MechaCar to the Competition